qiu-wanyong/FITs_Algorithm_Model/README.md

 Fig. 1.
 Basic structure of the proposed privacy-preserving FL framework.

-## Main contributions:
- * We build the horizontal FL framework SecureBoost and construct two federated participants.
-It is verified that the performance of the FL model is not significantly degraded compared to data-centralised training.
- * XGBoost has flexible portability and precise library.
-It facilitates FL based on XGBoost to optimize algorithm with minimal resources, which makes it easier to be used in FITs.
- * FITs could be used for portable monitoring of stuttering.
-Most importantly, FITs store data locally without collecting the data centrally, which effectively protect personal information.

 ## Results
  * Concentrated learning with XGBoost(Non-Federated)
   * Federated Learning with XGBoost (Homogeneous SecureBoost)